Python API

 Example 4: Find data

-Finding data from an active DSI backend that matches an input query - a string or a number.
+Finding data from an active DSI backend that matches an input object.

 # examples/user/4.find.py